 - PhD, Renewable Resources, University of Alberta, 2006

-After a 15 year career with the Canadian federal government (Natural Resources Canada) in Edmonton, Alberta, Canada, I was happy to make a mid-career shift and join the Department of Social Sciences.
+I joined the Department of Social Sciences in 2011 after a 15 year career with Canadian federal government.
 My background in policy and public management will contribute to the research and teaching in the Environmental Policy Program.
-My research interests include investing multi-level governance arrangements in the natural resource sector, measuring policy capacity and evidence based policy-making, understanding place-based policy, and developing theories of the policy process.
-I enjoy developing and conducting (primarily online) surveys and undertaking structural equation modeling using LISERL.
+My research interests include investigating multi-level governance arrangements in the natural resource sector, measuring policy capacity and evidence based policy-making, policy mechanisms, and theories of the policy process.
+I enjoy developing and conducting (primarily online) surveys and undertaking structural equation modeling using LISREL.

 Links of Interest

 - Environmental and Energy Policy Graduate Program